Legacy, a sperm testing and freezing service, just raised $3.5 million to send the message to men: get checked – TechCrunch

 TC: When you’re talking with investors, how do you describe the market size?

 KK: There are four million couples that are facing fertility challenges and in all cases, we believe the man should be tested.
 So do [their significant others].
 Almost half of purchases [of our kits] are by a female partner.
-We also see men in the military freezing their sperm before being deployed, same-sex couples who plan to use a surrogate at some point, and transgender patients who are looking at a life-changing [moment] and want to preserve their fertility before they start the process.
+We also see men in the military freezing their sperm before being deployed, same-sex couples who plan to use a surrogate at some point and transgender patients who are looking at a life-changing [moment] and want to preserve their fertility before they start the process.
 But we see this as something that every man might do as they go off to college, and investors see that bigger picture.

 TC: How much do the kits and storage cost?

-KK: The kit cost $195 up front, and if they choose to store their sperm, $145 a year.
+KK: The kit costs $195 up front, and if they choose to store their sperm, $145 a year.
 We offer different packages.
 You can also spend $1,995 for two deposits and 10 years of storage.

 TC: Is one or two samples effective?
 According to the Mayo Clinic, sperm counts fluctuate meaningfully from one sample to the next, so they suggest semen analysis tests over a period of time to ensure accurate results.